xgbuils/iterum/doc/API.md

 ## transpose

-Given an iterable of iterables, it returns a new iterable that has values transposed.
+Given an iterable of iterables, it returns a new iterable of iterables that generates values transposed.
 It is a generalization of [zip]() for a countable number of iterables.

 If `transpose` method or function does not follow the signatures specified below, it throws a `TypeError`.